GabrielBalam96/GabrielBalam96/README.md

 ## About me

 * 💻 I´m web development
-* I ❤ to learn new things and apply it
+* I ❤ learn new things and apply it

 ## 📱  Technologies